 Best for - Finding a specific car using a single site, in any price range.

 No list of “best websites for used cars” would be complete without mentioning the infamous Craigslist.
 While some sites are better-looking, more comprehensive, and even more reputable.
 Craigslist basically started it all.
-For this reason, it’s earned a spot on our list.
+For this reason, we’ve put together a list of the top 10 best car buying websites to make finding cars, trucks, and SUVs for sale as simple as ever.
 Remember to always do your research before buying off Craigslist, not everyone is as honest as we’d like them to be.
 Sites like NADA and KBB are great for ensuring you’re paying a fair price, and CarFax can be used to check the history.

 For a few tips on buying a vehicle off Craigslist, check out this article here.
 Following these basic guidelines can help ensure you don’t run into any issues before, during, or after a sale.